Software: Catalyst of Change

 Posted in Architecture-Centric Engineering, Architecture-Centric Practices, Ultra-Large-Scale Systems

-Tagged software architecture, software engineering, Software Engineering Institute, Carnegie Mellon, system architecture, systems architecture, SEI, system of systems, software design, software development, ultra-large-scale systems, ULS systems
+Tagged Carnegie Mellon, SEI, software architecture, software design, software development, software engineering, Software Engineering Institute, system architecture, system of systems, systems architecture, ULS systems, ultra-large-scale systems

 The International Conference on the Quality of Software Architectures (QoSA) is the premier forum for the presentation of new results in the area of software architecture quality.
 The goal of QoSA is to address the quality aspects of software architecture, focusing broadly on its quality characteristics and how these relate to the design of software architectures.
 It brings together researchers, practitioners, and students who are concerned with software architecture quality in a holistic way.
 As a working conference, QoSA has a strong practical bias, encompassing research papers, industrial reports, and invited talks from renowned speakers.